ogri-la/strongbox/README.md

 1. [download the jar](https://github.com/ogri-la/wowman/releases/download/0.5.0/wowman-0.5.0-standalone.jar) file
 2. run with `java -jar wowman-x.x.x-standalone.jar`

+### Arch Linux users

+A PKGBUILD exists (my first, ever) but hasn't been submitted to the AUR at time of writing.

+If you're feeling brave, you can find it here: https://github.com/ogri-la/wowman-pkgbuild/

 ## Usage

 `wowman` works by matching your installed addons to a list of addons available online.